 ‘Lots of people think smart meters are great and to be fair, they’re the future’, says Gareth from GoCompare.com.
 ‘If you get one installed, it's likely to be a SMETS2 type meter and that means it will be compatible with other suppliers if you transfer to another provider at a later date.
 The hope is, ‘that by increasing your awareness of price and use, you'll cut your consumption and save money.’

-‘On the downside,’ he admits, ‘accurate billing sometimes means you’ll have to pay for the energy you use each month.
+‘On the downside, accurate billing sometimes means you'll have to pay for the energy you use each month.
 For instance, more in the winter and less in the summer.
 That can make budgeting more problematic, especially for those on a tight budget.
-Ao we’d recommend talking to your new supplier about this before you go ahead’.
+Also we'd recommend talking to your new supplier about this before you go ahead’.

-Of course, as with any form of electronics, the technology of smart meters can occasionally fail.
+Of course, as with any form of electronics and smart home products, the technology of smart meters can occasionally fail.
 Which could leave you not knowing how much energy you’ve consumed, and therefore not know your next bill is going to be based on.

 Such failings can make it hard to take (or send) readings, which will in turn affect your billing.
 They’re not the most intuitive of devices either, so those that lack any tech know-how may find smart meters to be quite confusing.